kubeflow/website/content/en/docs/components/central-dash/multi-tenancy/istio.md

 +++
-title = "Istio Usage in Kubeflow" description = "Managing access to Kubeflow applications and resources via Istio" weight = 50
+title = "Istio Usage in Kubeflow" description = "Overview of how Kubeflow uses Istio" weight = 50

 +++